Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/article.md

 After the first iteration was complete it got extended with two traffic lights.
 All lights were placed on an axis (horizontal and vertical).
 It was only possible for cars and pedestrians to go straight.

 When that was done the advanced crossing was created.
 This crossing consists of pedestrian lights going each direction + traffic lights with 3 lanes.
 Straight, left and right.
 We can control every light individually and thus create an entirely modular traffic light system.
 Its also possible to create an advanced crossing with only 1 or 2 traffic lanes.
 That’s completely up to the implementer.

-## Your (individual) role - area(s) you worked on

-* Daniel -
-* Henrik -
-As a product owner, I was responsible for frequently updating the product backlog.
-After every sprint planning meeting, I set up the "To Do" log for the next sprint.
-At the start of every meeting of the group, I basically communicated the current status of our work and where we are right now.
-What we are actually doing in a specific meeting is either decided by the group itself or by me.
-I prioritized the different worked out user stories and based on that, put them into the "To Do" log for each sprint.
-At the sprint review meeting, I took a look at our work and determined what eventually missed and how we could improve.

-* Niklas -
-* Patrick -
-* Tanja -